Types of Ceramic Treatment

 - Higher cost compared to other materials

-e.max, one of the all-ceramics used in our clinic, is a new ceramic material primarily composed of lithium disilicate glass.
+e-max, one of the all-ceramic materials we use, is a new ceramic material mainly composed of lithium disilicate glass.

-It is stronger than conventional ceramics and has wear properties similar to natural teeth, making it less likely to damage opposing teeth.
+It has higher strength than conventional ceramics and has wear characteristics similar to natural teeth, making it less likely to damage opposing teeth.

-Its high color reproducibility and translucency make it suitable for treatments requiring aesthetics, such as on front teeth.
+It also has high color reproducibility and transparency, making it suitable for treating areas where aesthetics are important, such as front teeth.

 Zirconia

-Zirconia, also known as artificial diamond, is an extremely strong ceramic material.
-It is suitable for areas under strong force, like back teeth.
-Recently, translucent types have emerged, making it usable for front teeth as well.
-Recommended for those prioritizing strength and durability.
+Zirconia, also called artificial diamond, is an extremely strong ceramic material.
+It’s suitable for areas under strong force, such as molars.
+Recently, transparent types have emerged and are being used for front teeth as well.
+Recommended for those who prioritize strength and durability.

 - Advantages: